CompoundJS is the Node.JS MVC framework based on ExpressJS, fully ExpressJS-compatible. It allows you to build well-structured web applications.

 Localization behavior can be configured using following settings:

-- show error like "Translation missing for email.activate"Example:
+default - display translation for default locale, display - show error like "Translation missing for email.activate"Example:

 require('railway-twitter');